University 18 Yrs + | The Core Executive

 It turned out, originally, to be quite inadequate in size with only four relatively junior advisers and was been expanded.
 Clegg was also responsible for the Constitution section in the Cabinet Office.

 On forming a majority government in 2015, David Cameron did not have a formal Deputy Prime Minister in the same capacity as Nick Clegg but Chancellor George Osborne was largely seen as the second in command.
-Prime Minister Theresa May also does not have a formal Deputy Prime Minister.
+Prime Minister Theresa May did not have a formal Deputy Prime Minister.